schmettow/New_Stats/docs/Classic_linear_models.md

 + how the coefficient table is first made flatter with `spread`, where Intercept and Slope become variables.
 + that the Abline geometry is specialized on plotting linear graphs, but it requires its own aesthetic mapping (the global will not work).

-So, if we can already fit a model with separate group means (an AMFM) or a bunch of straight lines (AMPM), why do we need a more elaborate account of conditional effects, as in chapter [IFX]?
+So, if we can already fit a model with separate group means (an AMFM) or a bunch of straight lines (AMPM), why do we need a more elaborate account of conditional effects, as in chapter \@ref(cmfm)?
 The answer is, that conditional effects often carry important information, but are notoriously difficult to interpret.
 As it will turn out, conditional effects sometimes are due to rather trivial effects, such as saturation.
 But, like in this case, they can give the final clue.
 It is hard to deny that design features can work differently to different people.
 The hypothetical situation is BrowsingAB is that design B uses a smaller font-size, which makes it harder to read with elderly users, whereas younger users have a benefit from more compactly written text.

 And, sometimes, experimental hypotheses are even formulated as conditional effects, like the following: some control tasks involve long episodes of vigilance, where mind wandering can interrupt attention on the task.
 If this is so, we could expect people who meditate to perform better at a long duration task, but showing no difference at short tasks.
 In a very simple experiment participants reaction  time could be measured in a long and short task condition.